eik-lib/website/docs/overview_eik_json.md

 Eik packaging is configured by way of a JSON meta file called `eik.json`.
 Any project that publishes assets to an Eik server must provide this file and use it to configure project setup.

+> 👉 Instead of specifying Eik configuration in an `eik.json` file, it is also possible to define the same values in `package.json` under an `eik` key.

 ### Example eik.json file

 ```json